Meeting in Chicago

-A few weeks ago I traveled to Chicago to meet my friends from Poland.
+A few weeks ago, I traveled to Chicago to meet my friends from Poland.
 We are all physicians, all surgeons.
-We were trained by the one of the most prominent Polish professors of surgery, very well-educated, renaissance man, speaking five or six languages, who was in turn trained in this country and thought the American medical system is the best in the world, but demoralizing for young surgeons coming from Poland.
-Perhaps he was thinking “Don’t go over there, since you may not come back.”
+We were trained by one of the most prominent Polish professors of surgery, a very well-educated, renaissance man, speaking five or six languages.
+Prof. Nielubowicz was in turn trained in this country and thought the American medical system was the best in the world, but demoralizing for young surgeons coming from Poland.
+Perhaps he was thinking, “Don’t go over there, since you may not come back.”

 I hadn’t seen them for quite a while.
-Some thirty – forty years.
+Some for thirty – forty years.
 They are at the ends of their medical careers, while I just gave my scrubs away.
-I cleaned them, folded neatly and left on the seat of my chair in office.
-On top of the thick pile I put the keys to my office.
+I cleaned them, folded neatly and left on the seat of my chair in the office.
+On top of the thick pile, I put the keys to my office.
 Just like that.
 No looking back.

-There is this general nagging question what would have happened if we would have stayed in Poland.
+There is this general nagging question of what would have happened if we had stayed in Poland.
 Then we would have gone through the fight to change the hated communist system and then the implementation of the new one.
 I don’t think anyone regretted coming to this country.
-The dominant feeling was that here we were in control of our fate and couldn’t blame anyone for the occasional poor results.
+The dominant feeling was that here we were controlling our fate and couldn’t blame anyone for the occasional poor results.
 In Poland, that’s another story.
-One could always put the blame on rotten system.
+One could always put the blame on a rotten system.
 Most of us did quite well here financially, maybe some much better than the others.
 But for the family life, well, that’s another story and each of us had a different one to tell.

 We all agreed that we couldn’t practice in Poland this kind of medicine which we’ve learned in this county.
 But it came with the price of harder work, longer hours and bigger legal obstacles.
 Also the language appeared to be a problem for some, particularly in places like Chicago, where most of the patients are Polish.